NicolaHearn/code-quality-bank/DesignRecipe.md

 credit = Account.credit(date, amount)
 - date is text in format "dd/mm/yy"
 - amount is number in format 00.00
+- pushes the transaction to the transaction_array
 - returns a transaction object which stores the date, credit_amount, debit_amount, current_balance

 debit = Account.debit(date, amount)
 - date is text in format "dd/mm/yy"
 - amount is number in format 00.00
+- pushes the transaction to the transaction_array
 - returns a transaction object which stores the date, credit_amount, debit_amount, current_balance

 statement = Account.print_statement()